Times-Standard: History

-The Humboldt Times
+Humboldt Times

 On Sept.
 2, 1854, Dr. Edwin D. Coleman printed the first issue of the Humboldt Times.'
 The weekly newspaper began publishing in what is known today as Old Town Eureka.
 Coleman failed to receive the letters "u" and "v" in a type font set he ordered from a merchant, so he replaced them with "w"s and similar letters in the first edition.
 After several markets folded in Eureka and the city failed to become the county seat, Coleman moved the paper on Dec.
 16, 1854 to Union, now called Arcata.
 On Dec.
 22, 1855, Coleman sold the business to Walter Van Dyke and Austin Wiley.
 Van Dyke served as editor until Jan.
 23, 1858, when he transferred his shares to Wiley and returned to working as an attorney.

 Wiley moved the Times back to Eureka on Aug.
 28, 1858 and sold the paper to Van Dyke and L.M.
 Burton on Jul 14, 1860.
 Burton quickly withdrew and was replaced by Stephen Girard Whipple, who became the sole owner on March 30, 1861.
 He retired a year later and sold the paper to Wiley and Walter Boball, followed in 1864 by J.E.
 Wyman, Esq.
 After his death in 1880, his son W.H.
 Wyman managed the Times for a few years until it merged with another paper and briefly became the Times-Telephone, run by Wiley and Mr. Henry.
 In 1886, a corporation who placed Whipple in charge.
 At that time the paper had a circulation of 1,250.
 In 1892, Whipple sold the Times to E.N.
 Borg.

 In November 1931, a fire destroyed the paper's office and caused $200,000 worth of damage.
 At that time the owners were Ralph W. Bull. and John H. Crothers.

-The Humboldt Standard
+Humboldt Standard

 In 1875, R.V.
 Chadd, former owner of the Sutter Creek Independent, founded the Humboldt Standard in Eureka.
 The paper ceased after less than two years and was relaunched in 1877 by William Ayres who renamed it to the Democratic Standard.
 In 1883, R.L.
 Thompson bought the paper and placed his brother F.P.
 Thompson in charge.
 It was then renamed back to the Humboldt Standard.
 J.F.
 Thompson purchased a half-interest in 1888 and.
 A year later became the sole owner.
 At that time the circulation was 840.

 In 1916, F.W.
 Georgeson became the paper's editor.
 He had been a part owner for several years prior and also had severed as president of the Humboldt County Bank and mayor of Eureka.
 In April 1931, Georgeson sold the paper to Clarence L. Day for $200,000.
 The Georgeson family had published the paper for the past four decades.
 In 1934, an unknown assailantfire two bullets through the a window at the paper's office in an attempt to kill managing editor Donald O'Kane.
 In 1935, Day died of a sudden heart attack and ownership of the paper was passed to his widow.